 If set to 'on', Readline will enable eight-bit input (it will not clear the eighth bit in the characters it reads), regardless of what the terminal claims it can support.
-The default value is 'off'.
+The default value is 'off', but Readline will set it to 'on' if the locale contains eight-bit characters.
 The name meta-flag is a synonym for this variable.